 ClearIAS has written a lot of articles on this website covering useful strategies for the IAS exam.
 You can read them from the link – UPSC Prelims Guidance.

-Winning Strategy 1 – The Reverse Approach
+Tip #1 – The Reverse Approach

-Imagine that today is the D-Day!
+Imagine that today is D-Day!
 If you are going to appear for the UPSC Preliminary Exam today, what’s your idea about the exam?

 - Download UPSC prelims question papers (PDF) from the official UPSC website.